11/18 BENAROYA LECTURE | Analyzing the Israeli COVID-19 Response in Context: Social, Historical and Ethical Perspectives

-Nadav Davidovitch, Professor of Health Systems Management at Ben-Gurion University of the Negev, will give the 2021 Jack and Rebecca Benaroya Endowed Lecture in Israel Studies, discussing Israel’s response to the COVID-19 pandemic in conversation with Abraham Flaxman, Associate Professor of Global Health at the University of Washington.
+Nadav Davidovitch, Professor of Health Systems Management at Ben-Gurion University of the Negev, gave the 2021 Jack and Rebecca Benaroya Endowed Lecture in Israel Studies, discussing Israel’s response to the COVID-19 pandemic in conversation with Abraham Flaxman, Associate Professor of Global Health at the University of Washington.

 About this talk

-Nadav Davidovitch, an Israeli public health professor and epidemiologist at Ben-Gurion University of the Negev, will explore the different meanings of public health from historical, sociological, political and health policy perspectives, focusing on several case studies from the Israeli perspective: from the 1950s absorption of mass immigration and related vaccination and public health efforts to the handling of the COVID-19 pandemic in the present day.
+Nadav Davidovitch, a public health professor and epidemiologist at Ben-Gurion University of the Negev, will explore the different meanings of public health from historical, sociological, political and health policy perspectives, focusing on several case studies from the Israeli perspective, from the 1950s absorption of mass immigration and related vaccination and public health efforts to the handling of the COVID-19 pandemic in the present day.

-In conversation with Abraham Flaxman, UW professor of global health, Davidovitch will discuss the interaction between scientific advisory committees and policy makers, health inequities, politics as a social determinant of health, and the role of trust and solidarity in public health practices and policy making.
+In conversation with Abraham Flaxman, UW professor of global health, Davidovitch will discuss the interaction between scientific advisory committees and policy makers, and pressing issues including health inequities, the influence of politics, and the role of trust and solidarity in public health practices and policy-making.

 This event made possible through the generosity of the Jack and Rebecca Benaroya Endowed Fund for Excellence in Israel Studies, and is cosponsored by the Center for Studies in Demography & Ecology and the Population Health Initiative at the University of Washington, and by Americans for Ben-Gurion University.